For information on applying for a one-year fellowship or affiliate award, please click here.

 This interdisciplinary fellowship program is designed to train the next generation of quantitative researchers in methodological techniques developed to rigorously identify effects.
 These techniques include the utilization of randomized experimental designs, quasi-experimental methods, and other statistical approaches appropriate for causal inference and the analysis of multi-level data on students, teachers, schools, and developmental contexts.

 Doctoral student applicants who have been admitted with regular doctoral funding support would participate in the focused training program.
 Applicants must be from one of the six participating academic units listed above.

-Awarded fellows will receive a 3 year fellowships with:
+Awarded fellows will receive a three-year fellowship with: